edi3/edi3-codelists/data/recommendation-20/README.md

-# unece-recommendation-20

-Recommendation No. 20 is maintained on behalf of UN/CEFACT by the UN/CEFACT Information Content Management Group (ICG).
-Proposals for updating this Recommendation should be addressed to the Global Trade Solutions Section, United Nations Economic Commission for Europe, Palais des Nations, CH-1211 Geneva 10, Switzerland or by email (cefact@unece.org).
+# Recommendation 20 - Codes for Units of Measure Used in International Trade

 Recommendation 20 Provides three character alphabetic and alphanumeric codes for representing units of measurement for length, area, volume/capacity, mass (weight), time, and other quantities used in international trade.
 The codes are intended for use in manual and/or automated systems for the exchange of information between participants in international trade.